This article explained how to borrow data from MTN and gave the USSD code.

-I won’t advise you borrow data on one of our post, we explain and gave the USSD of all MTN data plan.
+I won’t advise you to borrow data on one of our posts, we explain and gave the USSD of all MTN data plans.
 If you take a look at it, you will see that MTN data bundles are very affordable.

 I suggest you borrow only when it is urgent, and no other alternative is available.
 Just know that you spend much more when you end up borrowing data.

 Is MTN Xtrabyte charges OK?